-Brexit is also poised to have a significant impact on the construction industry in Ireland.
-Logistical issues are at the forefront, with continued uncertainty around what tariffs and duties will be imposed if a hard border is put in place.
-However, there are also concerns around the ability to use construction products sourced from the UK and the effect of Brexit on resolution of contractual disputes.
+Brexit continues to have a significant impact on the construction industry in Ireland.
+Logistical issues are at the forefront, with continued uncertainty around the imposition of tariffs and duties as a result of the hard border in place.
+However, there are also concerns around the ability to use construction products sourced from the UK and the effect of Brexit on the resolution of contractual disputes.